 Fourthly, as we’ve already alluded to, the zoomies might be your dog’s way of telling you they need more exercise!

 Many dogs do not get the physical exercise they need, and they need it – partly to unleash our first reason above!
+This is particularly the case with high-energy dogs such as Pitbulls.

 The zoomies – cause for concern?